mcnic16/sister-resin-craftsjune03/README.md

 [W3C Markup Validator](https://jigsaw.w3.org/css-validator
 Screenshots of the CSS files can be found in the CSS folder in tests

+### Python validator
+Python code was checked with Black

 # Compatibility and Responsiveness